proxy-wasm/spec/abi-versions/v0.2.1/README.md

 * returns:
   - `i32 (`[`proxy_action_t`]`) action`

-Called on a new connection.
+Called when a new connection is established.

 Plugin must return one of the following values:
 - `CONTINUE` to allow the new connection to be established.